 To ensure product development is purposeful, manageable, and effective, it needs to be structured and progress step-by-step.
 This structure is typically summarized in four main phases:

-1- Discovery: In this phase, the focus is on understanding market needs, user problems, hidden opportunities, and competitor analysis.
-Teams strive to gain precise insights into the existing problem or need through market research, user interviews, and trend analysis.
-The goal of discovery is to accurately understand “What needs to be solved.”
+1- Discovery: In this phase, the focus is on understanding market needs, user pain points, hidden opportunities, and the competitive landscape.
+Teams seek to gain clear insights into the problem or need through market research, user interviews, and trend analysis.
+The goal of discovery is to define clearly what needs to be solved.

-2- Definition: Following discovery, the gathered information needs to be categorized and clarified to precisely determine what problem will be solved, for whom, and why.
-In this phase, the product’s value proposition is defined, the target market is identified, and success metrics are established.
-The output of this stage can be a problem definition document or a design brief.
+2- Definition: Following the discovery phase, the gathered information is synthesized to define precisely what problem will be solved, for whom, and why.
+During this stage, the product’s value proposition is articulated, the target market is identified, and success metrics are established.
+The typical output of this phase is a formal problem definition document or a design brief.

-3- Development: In this step, teams begin designing the solution, from building wireframes and prototypes to developing an MVP (Minimum Viable Product) version.
+3- Development: In this step, teams begin designing the solution, starting with wireframes and prototypes and progressing toward an MVP (Minimum Viable Product).
 This phase includes industrial design, technical and engineering design, rapid prototyping, and initial testing.
-The goal is to create a feasible solution to test in the real world.
+The goal is to develop a feasible solution that can be validated in the real world.

-4- Evaluation: In this stage, user feedback, real-world usage data, performance tests, and verification against initial goals are collected and analyzed.
-The outcome of this analysis can lead to the continuation, refinement, or even pivoting of the product.
+4- Evaluation: In this stage, user feedback, real‑world usage data, performance tests, and alignment with the initial objectives are collected and analyzed.
+The results of this analysis may lead to continuing the current direction, refining the product, or pivoting to a new approach.

 Resource, Role, and Time Planning in Product Development